An alternative to synthetic control for models with many covariates under sparsity: A Parametric Alternative to Synthetic Control

-\end{theorem} The proof is given in Appendix \ref{app:proof_nuis}.
-Note that the rate in \eqref{ineq:norme1mu} depends not only on the sparsity index $s_\mu$ of $\mu_0$ but on the maximum $s=\max(s_\beta, s_\mu)$.
-This is natural since one should account for the accuracy of the preliminary estimator $\hat\beta$ used to obtain $\hat\mu$.
-Inspection of the proof shows that Theorem \ref{the:nuisparam} remains valid under weaker assumptions, namely, we can replace Assumption~\ref{ass:grow} on $s,p,\kappa_\Sigma$ by the condition \eqref{ass:rud}.
+\begin{remark} The rate in \eqref{ineq:norme1mu} depends not only on the sparsity index $s_\mu$ of $\mu_0$, but on the maximum $s=\max(s_\beta, s_\mu)$.
+This is natural since one should account for the accuracy of the preliminary estimator $\hat\beta$ used to obtain $\hat\mu$. \end{remark}

+\begin{remark} Inspection of the proof shows that Theorem \ref{the:nuisparam} remains valid under weaker assumptions, namely, we can replace Assumption~\ref{ass:grow} on $s,p,\kappa_\Sigma$ by the condition \eqref{ass:rud}.
 We also note that Assumption~\ref{ass:grow}(i) in Theorem~\ref{AsyNormality} can be modified to $(s/\sqrt{n})\log(p)\to 0$ if $\kappa_\Sigma$ is a constant independent of $n$ as it is assumed, for example, in \cite{Wager2019}.
 Such a modification would require a substantially more involved proof but only improves upon considering relatively non-sparse cases.
 This does not seem of much added value for using the methods in practice when the sparsity index is typically small.
-Moreover, in the high-dimensional scenario we find it more important to specify the dependency of the growth conditions on $\kappa_\Sigma$.
+Moreover, in the high-dimensional scenario we find it more important to specify the dependency of the growth conditions on $\kappa_\Sigma$. \end{remark}

+\begin{remark} The accuracy of $\hat\beta$, $\hat\mu$ and ultimately $\hat{\theta}$ may be affected by the exact value of $c_p:=\sup_x P[D=1|X=x]$.
+When $c_p$ is close to 1, our bounds on the performance of estimators deteriorate, see Theorem \ref{the:nuisparam} and Remark \ref{rem:prob_D}.
+Such a phenomenon could be expected.
+If $P[D=1|X=x]$ gets closer to 1 it becomes more difficult to estimate the distribution of $Y$ conditional on $D=0$ and $X$, which is required to estimate $\E[Y(0)|D=1]$ and, in turn, $\theta_0$.
+Related to this, \cite{khan2010irregular} show that, in the absence of further restrictions on $x\mapsto P[D=1|X=x]$ and $x\mapsto E(Y(0)|X=x)$, the condition $\sup_x P[D=1|X=x]<1$ is necessary for root-$n$ consistency in the problem of estimation of the ATT \citep[see Theorem 4.1 in][]{khan2010irregular}.\footnote{Their result is on the average treatment effect (ATE), rather than on the ATT, but their proof can be simply adapted to the ATT.} \end{remark}